-Shyama Kuriakose is the Legal Director at WCS-India.
-She has nine years of experience in dealing with enviro-legal subjects ranging from forest conservation, biodiversity and climate change to issues of urban environmental governance from the lens of gender justice and human rights.
+Shyama has ten years of experience in working on enviro-legal subjects ranging from forest conservation, biodiversity and climate change to issues of urban environmental governance from the lens of gender justice and human rights.
 She holds an undergraduate degree in law from the National University of Advanced Legal Studies, Kochi and a Master’s from National Academy of Legal Studies and Research, Hyderabad.
-Prior to joining WCS-India, she was a Senior Resident Fellow at Vidhi Center for Legal Policy, New Delhi involved with a project on implementation of landmark environmental judgements for almost 2 years.
-Before that, she worked as an environmental lawyer and legal consultant at Enviro Legal Defence Firm (ELDF) for 7 years.
-In the course of her career, she worked on enviro-legal compliance, conducted training and capacity building exercises and carried out law and policy analysis.
+Prior to joining WCS-India, she worked as a legal consultant with Vidhi Center for Legal Policy, New Delhi; Enviro Legal Defence Firm (ELDF), New Delhi; and independently as well.
+In the course of her career she has worked on enviro-legal compliance, conducted training and capacity building exercises and carried out law and policy drafting.
 She also writes regularly on natural resource management laws in newspapers and online news portals.

 Samir is practicing advocacy especially in forest and wildlife laws since 1993.
 He was a resource person at various organisations like Indira Gandhi National Forest Academy, Dehradun, North Eastern Police Academy, Shillong, TRAFFIC- India and WWF.
 He is a regular resource person of Wildlife Crime Control Bureau and WCS-India in capacity building workshops for forest and police officers in North east India.
 He is the winner of 'Wildlife Participatory Management Award - 2009' by the Government of West Bengal.